Henrywis/Capstone-project/README.md

 User Stories

 Required:
-- User can login
+[x] User can login
-- User can create a Profile
+[x] User can create a Profile
-- User can search for job/internship opportunities
-- User can filter opportunities based on categories
-- User can apply for jobs directly through the platform
-- User can see more information about the job by hovering over the title (OR any other complex User Experience)
+[x] User can search for job/internship opportunities [x] User can filter opportunities based on categories [x] User can apply for jobs directly through the platform [x] User can see more information about the job by hovering over the title (OR any other complex User Experience) [x] User can see their profile
-- User can see potential applicants checking out the same job opening
-- User can see their profile

 Optional:
-- User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected.
+- User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected (UI done, algorithm next)
-- User can get notifications on listings or recruiter interest
-- User can edit their profile information
+- User can get notifications on listings or recruiter interest [x] User can edit their profile information
-- User can see another candidate’s profile
-- User can provide feedback on their account
+[x] User can provide feedback on their account

 Screen Archetypes:
 - ome/Dashboard Screen: Feed Screen